-Elections were held in March 2019 and the newly elected staff committee started its work in April.
+Following the elections of March 2019, the newly elected staff committee took up its duties in April 2020.

-- The new staff committee is continuing to concentrate on its key role in facilitating the flow of information between staff and the management in order to avoid potential conflicts. - Ensuring appropriate investment in the retraining of insurance workers and adapting skills to future workplace demands
+- The new staff committee is continuing to concentrate on its key role of facilitating the flow of information between staff and management in order to avoid potential conflicts. - Ensuring appropriate investment in the retraining of insurance workers and adapting skills to future workplace demands - In addition, one employee representative assumes responsibility for reviewing "equal opportunities" (including gender aspects) and one other person is responsible for the topic of "safety and wellbeing".